[Q,R]=0 and Kostant partition functions: Quasi-polynomial behavior of multiplicities: the main result

+for $||\gamma||$ sufficiently small, then \eqref{lambdapos} will follow.
+Clearly, it is sufficient to show that the expression in the square brackets is nonnegative, and this, in turn, will follow if we prove that the roots $\alpha\in\roots^-$ satisfying $(\alpha,\gamma_C)<0$ are in the list of weights $\Phi_C$ of the action of the torus $T_C$ on the bundle $\tjs M/\tjs C$ on $C$.

+This latter statement is the content of the following crucial proposition, which, we emphasize, is the only geometric ingredient of our proof.

+We note that below, we pass from the $T_C$-weights of the bundle $\tjs M/\tjs C$ to those of the bundle $\TT^JM$, which has the effect of reversing all signs, and adding a number of zero-weights.

-\begin{proposition} Let $(M,\Omega,J)$ be a positive symplectic $G$-manifold.
-Let $q\in M$ be a point such that $\mu_G(q)=\mu(q)$, i.e. $\muperp(q)=0$.
-Then the list of complex weights of the stabilizer group $\T_q$ in $\TT_q M$ with respect to the almost complex structure $J$ contains the the list of restricted weights
+\begin{proposition} Let $(M,\Omega,\mu_G)$ be a Hamiltonian $G$-manifold, and let $J$ be a $G$-invariant almost complex structure such that $\Omega(v,Jv)>0$ for all tangent vectors $v\neq0$.
+Fix a point $q\in M$ such that $\mu_G(q)=\mu(q)$, i.e. $\muperp(q)=0$.
+Then the list of complex weights of the stabilizer group $\T_q$ on $\TT^J_q M$ with respect to the almost complex structure $J$ contains the following sublist of restricted roots:

 \end{proposition}